-Traffic control for highway-rail grade crossings includes all signs, signals, markings, other warning devices, and their supports along highways approaching and at highway-rail grade crossings.
-The function of this traffic control is to permit reasonably safe and efficient operation of both rail and highway traffic at highway-rail grade crossings.
+Traffic control for highway-rail grade crossings includes all signs, signals, markings, and other warning devices.
+It also includes their supports along highways approaching and at highway-rail grade crossings.
+The function of this traffic control is to permit safe and efficient operation of both rail and highway traffic at highway-rail grade crossings.